How Often Should I Get a Massage?

-Whenever we have a new client visit us at Michigan Massage and Wellness one of the repeating questions we get is “how often should I get a massage?”
+Whenever we have a new client visit us at Michigan Massage and Wellness, one of the repeating questions we get is, “how often do I need to come in?”

 Let me paint a picture for you, dear reader….

-Fast forward to 2018, Teresa was having another problem, this time with her neck.
-Doctor had prescribed physical therapy 3 times a week and come on, who has time for that when you work full time?!
-So, we started doing weekly sessions and after 3-4 weeks, we were able to get her back on to maintenance.
-And oh yeah, she quit physical therapy after we started upping the frequency of her massage visits.
+Fast forward to 2018, this client had another problem with her neck.
+Her doctor had prescribed physical therapy three times a week and come on, who has time for that when you work full time?!
+So, we started doing weekly sessions, and after 3-4 weeks, we could get her back on to maintenance.
+And she quit physical therapy after we began to increase the frequency of her massage visits.

-Now I’m not saying that what we do is a substitute for any other modalities, and I’m not saying that we can fix you like we did Teresa, but it is my recommendation that if you are coming to see us for any type of long term problem, such as frozen shoulder, sciatica, plantar fasciitis or anything that is keeping you from moving optimally throughout your day (and life), you should strongly consider booking once or twice weekly sessions until we can work on resetting the neuro pathways in your brain to send the message that we are setting new movement patterns.
+Now I’m not saying that what we do is a substitute for any other modalities, and I’m not saying that we can fix you as we did her.
+Still, it is my recommendation that if you are coming to see us for any long-term problem, such as frozen shoulder, sciatica, plantar fasciitis, or anything that is keeping you from moving optimally throughout your day (and life), you should strongly consider booking once or twice weekly sessions until we can work on resetting the neuro pathways in your brain to send the message that we are setting new movement patterns.

-It takes time though.
-It’s just like anything else, you don’t eat one salad and lose 10 pounds or go into the gym on day 1 and back squat 300 pounds.
-It’s a process, and the more compliant you can be, the better your results will be.
+It takes time, though.
+Like anything else, you don’t eat one salad and lose 10 pounds or go into the gym on day one and back squat 300 pounds.
+It’s a process; the more compliant you can be, the better your results will be.

-Don’t have an injury or long term pain and you just enjoy the benefits that massage provides such as:
+You don’t have to be dealing with an injury or long-term pain to enjoy the benefits that regular massage therapy can provide, such as:

 - Decreased blood pressure